 Remember, whether you are a minor or an adult, you have a lot to lose if convicted of graffiti charges in New Jersey.

 Make sure you hire an experienced NJ criminal defense attorney to help you avoid the fall out graffiti charges.

 Who Should You Contact?

-If you or a loved was recently charged with criminal mischief in NJ due to vandalism, contact Adam H. Rosenblum of The Rosenblum Law Firm today.
+If you are facing graffiti charges in NJ, contact Adam H. Rosenblum of The Rosenblum Law Firm today.
 Mr. Rosenblum is a skilled criminal defense attorney who has helped people in similar situations.
-He will defend your constitutional rights and do what he can to have your vandalism charges dismissed.
+He will defend your constitutional rights, fight to keep you out of jail, and do what he can to have your graffiti charges dismissed.
 E-mail or call him today at 888-815-3649.